Spider201866/Alan_web/memory-bank/progress.md

 - The Node.js version is specified in `package.json` and `.nvmrc` for consistent development environments.
 - The duplicate `html2canvas` script has been removed from `public/home.html`.
 - The core chatbot functionality for eye, skin, and ear queries is implemented on the frontend (`public/scripts/agent1-chatbot-module.js`), which interacts with the external "Alan" chatbot agent managed via Flowise.
 This "Alan" agent is powered by Google Gemini 2.5 Flash (a static LLM) and incorporates advanced intelligence, role, logic, memory, and security features within its prompt.
 This codebase focuses on the interface, not the "secret sauce" of the agent itself.
 - All recent CSP and event handler issues have been resolved.
+- Header/appbar height consistency across `home.html` and sub-pages has been achieved through targeted CSS and HTML adjustments.
-Documentation and memory bank files are up to date.
+- Documentation and memory bank files are up to date reflecting these UI consistency improvements.

 ## What's Left to Build (New Tasks for "Tomorrow")
 1.  **Split Language Translations into Separate Files:**